-Explanation: i.SR# - Serial Number ii.State /UT Name - Name of the State or Union Territory iii.
-Total number of Cases - Total number of Cases/ issues concerned to Financial Misappropriation reported by Social Audit Unit (SAU) after conducting Social Audit in Gram Panchayat. iv.Corresponding Financial Misappropriation Amount - Sum total of the corresponding Financial Misappropriation amount of all the cases reported by SAU in the respective State/ UT v.Decided Cases - Number of Financial Misappropriation cases reported by Social Audit Unit, for which decision is done by State (at exit conference) vi.Corresponding Misappropriation Amount to be recovered as per decision - Sum of the corresponding Financial Misappropriation amount of all the cases for which decision is done by State in the respective State/ UT vii.No. of decided Cases for which misappropriation amount needs to be recovered - Total number of Cases/ issues concerned to Financial Misappropriation for which, decision is already done by State, where amount to be recovered is more than 0. viii.
-Amount to be recovered - Sum of the total amount, of all the corresponding cases for which decision is already done by State, where amount to be recovered is more than 0. ix.No. of decided Cases for which Recovery is done - Total number of cases, for which, recovery is completed against such Financial Misappropriation cases, where amount is more than 0 for which decision is made by State unit. x.
-Total amount recovered - Total Amount recovered by the State , against such Financial Misappropriation cases, where amount is more than 0 for which decision is made by State unit.
+- 1. SR# Serial Number - 2.
+State /UT Name Name of the State or Union Territory - 3.
+Total number of Cases Total number of Cases/ issues concerned to Financial Misappropriation reported by Social Audit Unit (SAU) after conducting Social Audit in Gram Panchayat. - 4.
+Corresponding Financial Misappropriation Amount Sum total of the corresponding Financial Misappropriation amount of all the cases reported by SAU in the respective State/ UT - 5.
+Decided Cases Number of Financial Misappropriation cases reported by Social Audit Unit, for which decision is done by State (at exit conference) - Corresponding Misappropriation Amount to be recovered as per decision - Sum of the corresponding Financial Misappropriation amount of all the cases for which decision is done by State in the respective State/UT - No. of decided Cases for which misappropriation amount needs to be recovered - Total number of Cases/ issues concerned to Financial Misappropriation for which, decision is already done by State, where amount to be recovered is more than 0. - 8.
+Amount to be recovered Sum of the total amount, of all the corresponding cases for which decision is already done by State, where amount to be recovered is more than 0. - No. of decided Cases for which Recovery is done Total number of cases, for which, recovery is completed against such Financial Misappropriation cases, where amount is more than 0 for which decision is made by State unit. - 10.
+Total amount recovered Total Amount recovered by the State, against such Financial Misappropriation cases, where amount is more than 0 for which decision is made by State unit.